btcpayserver/woocommerce-plugin/Wordpress-README.md

 License URI: https://github.com/btcpayserver/woocommerce-plugin/blob/master/LICENSE

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.
+This plugin is a fork of  https://github.com/bitpay/woocommerce-plugin which in turn is a fork of https://github.com/jaafit/bitpayWoocommerce

 == Description ==
 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.